Benjamin Chavis: Environmental racism

 Some have asserted that Chavis coined the term environmental racism in 1982, during environmental justice protests in Warren County, North Carolina, although Carolyn A. Burrow (Adjoa Aiyetero) had used the term in 1970.
 Over the past four decades, Chavis has emerged as the "Godfather of the Environmental Justice Movement."
 Some have asserted that Benjamin Chavis cried out: "this is environmental racism!" at the moment of his arrest during the 1982 PCB landfill protests in North Carolina, but legal scholar Richard J. Lazarus found this likely apocryphal; Chavis first was recorded using the term in 1987.
-He writes in the forward of a 1993 testimonial of the environmental justice movement:
+He writes in the foreword of a 1993 testimonial of the environmental justice movement:

 Environmental racism is racial discrimination in environmental policymaking.
 It is racial discrimination in the enforcement of regulations and laws.
 It is racial discrimination in the deliberate targeting of communities of color for toxic waste disposal and the siting of polluting industries.
 It is racial discrimination in the official sanctioning of the life-threatening presence of poisons and pollutants in communities of color.
 And, it is racial discrimination in the history of excluding people of color from the mainstream environmental groups, decisionmaking boards, commissions, and regulatory bodies.

 In 1986 Chavis conducted and published the landmark national study: Toxic Waste and Race in the United States of America, that statistically revealed the correlation between race and the location of toxic waste throughout the United States.
 Chavis is considered by many environmental grassroots activists to be the "Godfather of the post-modern environmental justice movement" that has steadily grown throughout the nation and world since the early 1980s.